What did the Close the Gap campaign this fall do?

 This is how we already know that, if nothing changes, we have a $170,000 hole in next year’s budget — since we are spending all of our surplus cash this year to cover this year’s deficit, there isn’t any to carry over.
 In other words, the deficit is carrying over from this year’s budget, but the surplus cash is not.

 There will, of course, be some changes to this year’s budget.
 Expenses will rise at least a little due to inflation.
-The staff, the Standing Committee, committees, and ultimately the congregation will find ways to cut expenses.
+The staff, the Governing Board, committees, and ultimately the congregation will find ways to cut expenses.
 And hopefully our pledges will increase.
 Our starting point though is the $170,000 deficit that carries over from this year’s budget, without the surplus cash we had available this year to cover it.

 Who are the Trustees of Parish Donations?

-In contrast to the Standing Committee, which is tasked with setting governance policies and managing the annual operating budget of the church, the Trustees of Parish Donations (TPD) are responsible for managing the church’s investment portfolio and properties owned by First Parish except for the main church building.
+In contrast to the Governing Board, which is tasked with setting governance policies and managing the annual operating budget of the church, the Trustees of Parish Donations (TPD) are responsible for managing the church’s investment portfolio and properties owned by First Parish except for the main church building.
 The TPD is elected by the congregation to rotating five-year terms at First Parish’s annual June meeting every year.
 Every year the TPD disburses somewhere in the vicinity of 4% of our Legacy Investment Fund for the congregation to use in the operating budget.
 The exact percentage varies slightly year-to-year based on a three-year trailing average of the performance of our investments.

 Why did the Trustees of Parish Donations (TPD) elect to disburse additional funds to the operating budget over the next two years?